mjovanc/github-api/README.md

 - If you are upgrading, read the release notes for upgrade instructions and "new and noteworthy" features.

-- Ask a question we monitor stackoverflow.com for questions tagged with kryptokrona-kotlin-sdk.
-You can also chat with the community on Hugin or Discord.
+- Ask a question we monitor stackoverflow.com for questions tagged with kotlin-github-api.

 - Report bugs with Kotlin API for GitHub at https://github.com/mjovanc/github-api/issues.